samirketema/PL-0-Compiler/README.txt

 _______________________________________________________________

-To compile the Pl/0 Compiler in Eustis (using gcc):
+To compile the Pl/0 Compiler using gcc:

 	gcc -o compiler compiler.c -lm

-To run the PL/0 Compiler in Eustis, replace the "input.txt" with any input file you wish:
+To run the PL/0 Compiler, replace the "input.txt" with any input file you wish:

 	./compiler